Skip to Content

 Secondly, it includes those with milder levels of hearing loss and those with hearing loss in one ear, who were previously excluded.

-By incorporating anyone with any degree of hearing loss, whether in one ear or both, it is now accurately reflecting the true total of adults affected by hearing loss in the UK.
+By including anyone with any degree of hearing loss, whether in one ear or both, it as of now exactly shows the accurate total of adults affected by hearing loss in the UK.

 Types of hearing loss